javi0x00/javi0x00/javascript.md

     - Polymorphism
   - Maps

-* this
+* this keyword
+  - is a reference according to the context
+  * Mehods
     - call
     - apply
     - bind

+* strict mode

 * Prototype
   - Prototypical inheritance

 * Object
   - Static object (ej: Math)

 * Some Objects
   - Window
   - Console